-If you cannot access Euphony after boot and you confirmed (by attaching monitor to Euphony machine) that you are being dropped to "emergency shell" or "emergency mode" because of some errors during boot you can try to:
+If you are unable to access Euphony after booting and you have confirmed (by attaching a monitor to the Euphony machine) that you are being dropped to "emergency shell" or "emergency mode" because of some errors during boot you can try to:

-On Windows, use Rufus program instead of EuphonyDownloader, and on other platforms use relevant instructructions from page: https://euphony-audio.com/installation/.
+On Windows, use Rufus program instead of EuphonyDownloader, and on other platforms use relevant instructions from page: https://euphony-audio.com/installation/.

 Be sure to extract euphony20190214v3.img from archive euphony20190214v3.img.gz and use euphony20190214v3.img file.

-Too boot that image you must have "Legacy boot" enabled in BIOS.
+To boot that image you must have the "Legacy boot" enabled in BIOS.

-This image only supports legacy boot but if you managed to boot from it - after you register and do "Complete installation" you will be able to update it to latest version (which will still boot).
+This image only supports legacy boot but if you manage to boot from it - after you register and do the "Complete installation" you will be able to update it to the latest version (which will still boot).

 Fix existing image

-Another alternative is to try to fix existing USB disk which does not boot by using "gdisk" command utility.
+Another alternative is to try to fix an existing USB disk which does not boot by using a "gdisk" command utility.

-This should fix missing secondary GPT table that has to be at the very end of your USB disk and is missing in Euphony image.
+This should fix the missing secondary GPT table that has to be at the very end of your USB disk and is missing in the Euphony image.

 Command syntax for gdisk is the same on Linux.